Panasonic LX100 vs Sony RX10 III

 It is notable that the RX10 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX100 does not feature such a mic input.

-Both the LX100 and the RX10 III are recent models that feature in their makers' current product line-up.
+Both the LX100 and the RX10 III are recent models that are part of the current product line-up.
 The RX10 III replaced the earlier Sony RX10 II, while the LX100 does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Panasonic and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic LX100 better than the Sony RX10 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.